rust-lang/book/src/ch20-03-advanced-types.md

 ### Type Safety and Abstraction with the Newtype Pattern

-This section assumes you’ve read the earlier section [“Using the Newtype Pattern to Implement External Traits”][using-the-newtype-pattern]<!-- ignore -->.
+This section assumes you’ve read the earlier section [“Implementing External Traits with the Newtype Pattern”][newtype]<!-- ignore -->.
 The newtype pattern is also useful for tasks beyond those we’ve discussed so far, including statically enforcing that values are never confused and indicating the units of a value.
-You saw an example of using newtypes to indicate units in Listing 20-16: recall that the `Millimeters` and `Meters` structs wrapped `u32` values in a newtype.
+You saw an example of using newtypes to indicate units in Listing
+20-16: Recall that the `Millimeters` and `Meters` structs wrapped `u32` values in a newtype.
 If we wrote a function with a parameter of type `Millimeters`, we wouldn’t be able to compile a program that accidentally tried to call that function with a value of type `Meters` or a plain `u32`.

-We can also use the newtype pattern to abstract away some implementation details of a type: the new type can expose a public API that is different from the API of the private inner type.
+We can also use the newtype pattern to abstract away some implementation details of a type: The new type can expose a public API that is different from the API of the private inner type.

 Newtypes can also hide internal implementation.
 For example, we could provide a